Bayesian inference in high-dimensional models: Appendix

-As discussed before, Giudicci and Green \cite{giudici1999decomposable} developed a reversible jump MCMC method to learn the graphical structure by sampling over the joint space of $(\Omega,G)$.
+As discussed before, Giudicci and Green \cite{giudici1999decomposable} developed a reversible-jump MCMC method to learn the graphical structure by sampling over the joint space for $(\Omega,G)$.
 Dobra et al. \cite{dobra2011bayesian} also developed a reversible jump MCMC method over $(\Omega,G)$, thus avoiding the issue of searching over a large space of graphs.
-But their method cannot avoid the problems involving the computation of the prior normalizing constants and matrix completion.
+But their method cannot avoid problems with the computation of prior normalizing constants and matrix completion.
 The crucial bottleneck in computing the acceptance probabilities of the MCMC based procedures developed for joint exploration of $(\Omega,G)$ is the ratio of prior normalizing constants $I_{G^{-e}}(\delta,D)/I_G(\delta,D),$ where $G^{-e}$ is the graph obtained from $G = (V,E)$ by deleting a single edge $e \in E.$ For the choice of $D = I_p$, Letac et al. \cite{letac2017ratio} showed that the above ratio can be reasonably approximated by constant times the ratio of two gamma functions as

 where $d$ is the number of paths of length two between the two nodes in edge $e$.
-They showed that under certain conditions and graph configurations, the approximation performs reasonably good.
+They showed that under certain conditions and graph configurations, the approximation performs reasonably well.

-To circumvent the problems of computing the normalizing constant $I_G(\delta,D)$ for arbitrary graphs, especially in the high dimensional scenario, Wang and Li \cite{wang2012efficient} proposed a double reversible jump MCMC algorithm using the partial analytic structure (PAS) of the G-Wishart distribution.
+To circumvent the problems of computing the normalizing constant $I_G(\delta,D)$ for arbitrary graphs, especially in the high-dimensional scenario, Wang and Li \cite{wang2012efficient} proposed a double reversible jump MCMC algorithm using the partial analytic structure (PAS) of the G-Wishart distribution.
 Their proposed algorithm involves a Metropolis-Hastings step to move from $G = (V,E)$ to $G' = (V,E')$, where $E'$ differs in only one edge from $E$, with the acceptance probability for the Metropolis-Hastings step having exact analytical expressions which are easy to compute.